 Hello!
 My name is Justine Lim, an undergraduate at the University of California, Los Angeles, majoring in Computational and Systems Biology with minors in Environmental Systems and Society and Digital Humanities.

 I’m drawn to understanding how complex systems work and how we can make them more sustainable.
-After graduating this spring, I hope to continue this trajectory in graduate school by deepening my computational skills and contributing to sustainable urban research.
+Looking ahead, I plan to build a career in research and academia, using computational methods to support the green design and planning of our urban world.

 Download my CV